 Most window and doors will be certified to PAS 24 – essentially this means that the manufacture of the product has been monitored by an accredited certification body.
 This is a minimum standard – it doesn’t include higher or lower grades for security.

 U-values are a measure of how good a material is as an insulator.
 The lower the U-value, the better insulator.
-Typically between X and X
+You can find out more about U-values.

 Windows and doors contribute to a building overall weather performance, including its resistance to water ingress and its air-tightness.
 Manufacturers test their window and door systems to make sure they meet the required performance standards.